sowrensen/butler/readme.md

    In the above case, you have to put depth value 2.
 If there is only one level of application directory, you can put 1.

- - **COMPRESS_OUTPUT**: Self explanatory.
+ - **COMPRESS_OUTPUT** (optional, default=1): Self explanatory.
 By default compression is enabled.
  If you want to disable compression and prefer raw SQL output, set the value to anything other than 1.

+ - **REMOVE_OLDER_FILES** (optional, default=0): This key takes number of days as input.
+By default it is disabled.
+If you specify any other number, the script will remove files generated before specified number of days.
+So if you specify 10, it will delete all backups generated before 10 days from next run.

 Output
 ------